anton-smirnov-robert/weaver/content/note/note on Montévil2016.md

 Organisms are not invariant under the flow of time, because they develop and evolve.

-One way to accomodate those variations with a unique mathematical structure is to refer to a trajectory in an predefined space of pertinent observables, having singled out a shared property of generic organisms.
-A neo-preformationist view, that posit complete genetic determination (via the non-metaphorical use of the word "genetic program") uses such a view.
-The postulated one to one correspondance between a DNA sequence and phenotypes points to a predefined set of possibilities, the one that gathers all sequences one can make with nucleotides.
-The equation is given by *interactions* between *generic* DNA strands (mutations, drift, etc.) and an external force (natural selection).
-This approach is limited because:
+One way to accomodate those variations is to posit a mathematical structure that is used to single out a trajectory for generic organisms, in an predefined space of pertinent observables (functions).
+Neo-preformationists, that posit complete genetic determination (via the non-metaphorical use of the "genetic program") uses such a view.
+The postulated one to one correspondance between a DNA sequence and phenotypes points to a predefined set of functional possibilities, the one that gathers all sequences one can make with nucleotides.
+Changes is this space are governed by mechanisms that describe interactions between organisms (more or less reduced to their DNA strands), and external forces (such as natural selection optimization principles).

+Another way to accomodate the functional variations throughout time is to understand the succesive number of qualitative changes — in a way a function is performed, or the appearance or disappearance of new functions — as change of symmetries.
+Accordingly, this means that the mathematical apparatus to describe organisms is not constant throughout time.
+Consequently, this means that novelties happen in an unpredictable ways.

+We argue that the first approach, which is enshrined in the [Modern Synthesis](concept/Modern%20Synthesis.md), is limited because:
-1) the one to one correspondance between biological functions and DNA was never explicited.   (see also [note on Montévil2019a](note/note%20on%20Montévil2019a.md)) [Huang2009](reference/Huang2009.md) [David2013](reference/David2013.md)
+1) the one to one correspondance between a phenotype and a proteome was never explicited, and the expression of the genetic code is complex and has contextual influences ([Stadler2001](reference/Stadler2001.md), [Huang2009](reference/Huang2009.md), [David2013](reference/David2013.md)).
-2) most DNA strands are not viable, which makes the corresponding phase space irrelevant ([Stadler2001](reference/Stadler2001.md)).
+2) the phase space is not relevant, because we cannot assess even the viability of an organism based on a DNA sequence.
 3) genes cannot solely explain changes of organisms on ontogenetic and phylogenetic times scales ([Laland2015](reference/Laland2015.md)).
-Again, at the core of this reasonning lies the identification of symmetries that imply invariant transformations, such as permutation of genomes (software) in cells of different species (hardware).

-Another way to accomodate the variation of organisms in time is to

-— yet they have been shown to be insufficient to understand living (epigenetics, niche construction, plasticity, etc.).

- — yet, no equations or 1 to 1 correspondance have been given

-An underlying symmetry that justifies the existence of an equation for organisms, conceived as generic objects.

-This means adopting a neo-preformationist view of complete genetic determination for ontogenesis and a fixist view for evolution.

-The first,uch that symmetry changes happen on various space and time scales.

-Because of the successive symmetry changes, the physico-mathematical apparatus (properties of the object, pertinent observables, equation) needed to describe an organism change in time.

-If the same mathematical structure could be used, one should prestate pertinent find an invariant symmetry, which would ultimately end up with the neo-preformationist view of complete genetic determination, or fixist-like theories negating Darwin's contribution.

-Not acknowledging this means that preformationists Such that the organism
-Accordingly, organisms are no longer generic objects.

-In contrast to physics, symmetry breaking is tantamount in biology such that mathematical structures to describe it are changing over time.

-Because symmetry is changing, the

-However, note that this is a

 ![](images/Pasted%20image%2020230320184008.png)